Novel Synopsis and Sample

 The hood of his old ’64 Ford steamed under the streetlamp, its red paint flaked off from the heat, revealing the gray primer underneath as if it had driven through licks of fire.
 I listened to faint cracks of metal and escaping air as the huge machine began to cool.
 With hot forged steel, thick joints and beams, the car was built to drive all night long.
 Rick could tell I was ready to leave right then, but he wanted a bed and a smoke.
 We were quiet, not to wake the neighbors, but we shook hands and hugged like brothers, spilling his Coke cans onto the soggy lawn.
 One of the things that always impressed me about Rick was how he could chug a Coke with one gulp and ask for another, his one bigger‑than‑life Texas habit.

 “Hey Flash, good to see you out of the suck,” he said.

 My friends called me Flash because of my uncanny good luck and because I was often slow to make decisions.
 I liked to check all the angles as if my life were plotted on one vast astronomy chart.
 Rick glanced up at the porch.

 “Ronnie’s working late, but she’ll be home soon.”

-Rick and I retreated to our rusty kitchen table, eating ginger snap cookies and drinking a pot of deep black coffee brewed in the electric percolator, our only luxury, purchased at a discount from my dad’s company store.
+Rick and I retreated to the rusty kitchen table, eating ginger snap cookies, and drinking a pot of deep black coffee brewed in the electric percolator, our only luxury and purchased at a discount from my dad’s company store.
 I retrieved a jar of Tang from the cupboard.